Are your cosmetics making you sick?

-Heavy Metal contamination- Lead, even in minute amounts can be neuro toxic, possibly contributing to learning, language and behavioral problems and possibly Alzheimers
+Heavy Metal contamination– Lead, even in minute amounts can be neuro toxic, possibly contributing to learning, language and behavioural problems and possibly Alzheimers

 With endless ingredients, it’s impossible to know them all inside and out.
 Some of them may even be considered safe at this point in time, only to be proven otherwise later down the track.
 In the past I’m sure parabens and sodium laureth sulphate were considered safe to use (and still are by some companies)

-Remember that one of these ingredients may be safe in the levels within a singular product, but what about when you’re layering several products that day with that same ingredient, do you think that still remains at safe levels?
+Remember that one of these ingredients may be safe in the levels within a singular product, but what about when you’re layering several products day after day with that same ingredient, do you think that it still remains at safe levels?

 This is not meant to scare you by any means, just the opposite.
 It’s my mission to empower you to take control of what goes onto and, therefore a lot of the time, into your body.
 Just as you (hopefully) read food labels before feeding your family, it’s my hope that you’ll now be reading cosmetic labels before applying to your body and that of your family.

 One thing that a I have noticed lately is that companies are becoming a bit more aware of consumer reaction to “the bad ingredients” but what is happening is that they seem to be replacing the known nasties for untested ingredients that may well end up on the nasties list down the track.

 With that in mind, I’d rather choose my cosmetics like I choose my food, sticking to easy to read ingredients lists that are recognisable from the get go – wouldn’t you?